creative-mobile/CME.Documentation/docs/user_guide/making_validation_requests.md

 When installing **CME CloudPurchase**, you will find the file 'Assets/CME/Sample/CloudPurchaseSample.cs' in your Unity project containing examples of how to use 'CloudPurchaseClient'.

 The payment verification process with **CME CloudPurchase** is pretty straightforward.
-Basically it is all about creating an instance [`CloudPurchaseClient`](../api_reference/API.md#T-CME-CloudPurchase-CloudPurchaseClient) and using its [`Validate`] method (. ./api_reference/API.md#M-CME-CloudPurchase-CloudPurchaseClient-Validate-CME-CloudPurchase-ValidationRequest,System-Action{System-String}-).
+Basically it is all about creating an instance [`CloudPurchaseClient`](../api_reference/CME.CloudPurchase.md#T-CME-CloudPurchase-CloudPurchaseClient) and using its [`Validate`](../api_reference/CME.CloudPurchase.md#Validate) method .
+See the examples of usage below. method .
 See the examples of usage below.

 ## <a id="client"></a> Using CloudPurchaseClient
 Example of using 'CloudPurchaseClient' to validate payments: